David A. Bell

 - Men on Horseback: Charisma and Power in the Age of Revolutions (Farrar, Straus and Giroux, 2020) shows how modern forms of political charisma have been inextricably entwined with modern forms of constitutional democracy, with the potential to both reinforce and undermine them.
 The book ranges widely in its geographical scope, covering the United States, France, Saint-Domingue/Haiti and South America.

-Bell has also co-edited two volumes: Raison universelle et culture nationale au siècle des lumières, with Ludmila Pimenova and Stéphane Pujol (Honoré Champion, 1999), and Rethinking the Age of Revolutions: France and the Birth of the Modern World, with Yair Mintzker (Oxford University Press, 2018).
+I have also co-edited two volumes: Raison universelle et culture nationale au siècle des lumières, with Ludmila Pimenova and Stéphane Pujol (Honoré Champion, 1999) and Rethinking the Age of Revolutions: France and the Birth of the Modern World, with Yair Mintzker (Oxford University Press, 2018).
+A third co-edited volume, French Revolutionary Lives, with Colin Jones, will be published in the fall of 2024.

-In addition to his research and teaching, Bell writes frequently for a range of general-interest publications.
-He is committed to the proposition that serious history can be readable, enjoyable, and accessible to an interested general public.
+In addition to my research and teaching, I write frequently for a range of general-interest publications.
+I am committed to the proposition that serious history can be readable, enjoyable, and accessible to an interested general public.

 Teaching Interests

-Bell has regularly taught undergraduate survey courses on European history from 1492 to the present, on the French Revolution, and on the history of warfare in the modern West.
-Advanced undergraduate seminars include a course on the art of narrative history, and another on the history of the French empire in the Americas.
-He has taught graduate courses on early modern France, on nationalism, on war, on the first French empire, on the Enlightenment, and on the way thinkers have understood the Enlightenment over the past quarter-millennium..
-He welcomes applications from prospective graduate students interested in working on topics related to French history from 1600 to 1815.
+I regularly teach undergraduate survey courses on European history from 1750 to the present and on the history of warfare in the modern West.
+Advanced undergraduate seminars include one on the Enlightenment and one on the Age of Revolution.
+I teach graduate courses on early modern France, on nationalism, on war, on the first French empire, on the Enlightenment, and on the way thinkers have understood the Enlightenment over the past quarter-millennium.
+In 2024-25 I will potentially be accepting new prospective graduate advisees, and welcome applications from prospective students interested in working on topics related to the history of France and its empire from 1600 to 1815.
+While graduate applicants should indicate the sort of topics that interest them, they do not need to present fully fleshed-out research projects.
+I am happy to meet over Zoom with prospective students, but only during the months of October and November 2024.